openbmc/x86-power-control/README.md

 POWER_BUTTON
 POWER_OUT

-On an aspeed, these are generally connected to E0, E1, E2, and E3 respecitvely.
+On an aspeed, these are generally connected to E0, E1, E2, and E3 respectively.
 An example of this is available in the s2600WF config.

 This patch allows the passthrough to be reenabled to the default condition when the appropriate pin is released.
-This allows power control to take control when needed by a user power action, but leave the hardware in control a majority of the time, reducing the possibilty of bricking a system due to a failed BMC.
+This allows power control to take control when needed by a user power action, but leave the hardware in control a majority of the time, reducing the possibility of bricking a system due to a failed BMC.

 https://github.com/Intel-BMC/openbmc/blob/intel/meta-openbmc-mods/meta-ast2500/recipes-kernel/linux/linux-aspeed/0002-Enable-pass-through-on-GPIOE1-and-GPIOE3-free.patch
 https://github.com/Intel-BMC/openbmc/blob/intel/meta-openbmc-mods/meta-ast2500/recipes-kernel/linux/linux-aspeed/0003-Enable-GPIOE0-and-GPIOE2-pass-through-by-default.patch